3i-Members/member-insights-processor/README.md

 ## Debug LLM Tracing (New)

 For production debugging and prompt analysis, the system can log detailed LLM traces when `debug.llm_trace.enabled` is set to `true` in `config/config.yaml`.
+In production (e.g., GCP jobs), you can route traces to Google Cloud Storage when local disk usage should be minimized.

 ### Configuration